ryansummerscripts/UAD-Plugins-Tool/README.md

 </div>

 3. Simply find the "UAD_Backup" folder on your desktop and either backup the plugins or delete them.
+(If you run into a permissions issue, use the 'Check/Fix Permissions' menu option to fix them)

 ------------------------------------------

 🔄 Updating UAD Plugins Tool

-1. Run the new UAD_Plugins_Tool_2.0.command file.
+1. Run the NEW UAD_Plugins_Tool_2.1.command file.
 2. Choose option 4. '↪️ Import Preferences'.
-3. Drag your old uad_plugins_tool.command file onto the terminal window and press Enter.
+3. Drag your OLD uad_plugins_tool.command file onto the terminal window and press Enter.

 <div align="center">
 <img width="745" height="520" alt="4  Import Prefs option" src="https://github.com/user-attachments/assets/8cd1746a-8a67-4bcd-ba13-52c25f6467ec" />